Early Reading and Phonics

 We believe that learning phonics provides young readers with the most direct route to skilled reading.
-We use the Essential Letters and Sounds programme to enable children to begin successfully decoding words using synthetic phonics.
-Phonics is taught daily through whole-class, short and highly interactive sessions and is then reinforced and applied in other curriculum areas.
+We use Essential Letters and Sounds (ELS) to enable children to begin successfully decoding words using synthetic phonics.
+Phonics is taught daily through whole-class, short and highly interactive sessions and is then reinforced and applied across the curriculum.

-Those children who have successfully mastered Early Reading skills move towards refining their accuracy, fluency and comprehension through more challenging texts, organised by colour (Turquoise - Grey).
-We use PM Benchmarking, alongside teacher assessments, to provide children with age-appropriate books which expose them to new concepts, ideas and vocabulary and provide opportunities to explore texts on a deeper level.
+Once children have successfully mastered Early Reading skills, they move towards refining their accuracy, fluency and comprehension through more challenging texts, organised by colour (Turquoise - Grey).
+We use PM Benchmarking, alongside teacher assessments, to provide children with age-appropriate books which expose them to new concepts, ideas and vocabulary and provide opportunities to unpick texts on a deeper level.

-As children begin their reading journey, they are listened to read on an individual basis before moving on to small group guided reading sessions.
+As children begin their reading journey, a member of staff listens to them read before moving on to small group guided reading sessions.
 Children then progress to whole class guided reading sessions.
 These sessions are taught as a way of expanding children’s vocabulary and deepening their understanding of the texts they read.
 Texts are selected to be challenging and accessible for all children.
 Teachers are flexible with their choice of text depending on the children within the class and they ensure that they make meaningful cross-curricular links where possible.